What to Do if Your Pipes Freeze

 Step 4.
 Check all faucets and prevent pipes from freezing in the future

-• Be sure to keep all water pipes, especially those close to outside walls, insulated with foam rubber or heating cable.
+• Be sure to keep all water pipes, especially those close to outside walls, insulated.

-• Keep cabinet doors open to allow air to circulate.
+• Keep cabinet doors with plumbing open to allow air to circulate.

-• Let your faucets drip cold water – it is harder for a pipe to freeze even if there is a trickle of water flowing through.
-In order to not waste water, you can collect the drops and reuse it, possibly for cleaning or watering plants.
+• Let your faucets drip cold water — it’s harder for a pipe to freeze even if there is a trickle of water flowing through.
+In order to not waste water, you can collect the drops and reuse them, possibly for cleaning or watering plants.

 How long does it take for pipes to unfreeze?

-Using any of the handful of methods to thaw frozen pipes will typically take about 30 minutes.
-This can vary depending on the weather, how long the pipe has been frozen and where the pipe is located.
-Any of these factors can cause the thawing process to take longer.2
+Using any of the handful of methods to thaw frozen pipes will typically take about 30 to 45 minutes.
+This can vary greatly depending on the weather, how long the pipe has been frozen and where the pipe is located.
+Any of these factors can cause the thawing process to take longer.
+[5]

 And remember, a frozen pipe isn’t the only issue that comes with cold weather.
 Find out other ways to protect your home during the winter.